-authority to impose sanctions on a foreign financial institution (FFI) that knowingly conducts or facilitates on or after September 21, 2017, (i) any significant transaction on behalf of any person blocked under the DPRK-related E.O.s or persons blocked under E.O.
-13382 for North Korearelated activities or (ii) any significant transaction in connection with trade with North Korea.
-The sanctions applicable to FFIs can be restrictions on correspondent or payable-through accounts or full blocking sanctions.
+180 days, and vessels that engaged in a ship-to-ship transfer with such a vessel in the previous 180 days from entering the United States; (3) provides authority to block any funds to, from, or through foreign bank accounts with links to North Korea that come within U.S. jurisdiction; and (4) provides authority to impose secondary sanctions on a foreign financial institution (FFI) that knowingly conducts or facilitates on or after September 21, 2017, (i) any significant transaction on behalf of any person blocked under the DPRK-related Executive Orders or persons blocked under E.O.
+13382 for North Korea-related activities or (ii) any significant transaction in connection with trade with North Korea.
+These secondary sanctions applicable to FFIs are either restrictions on correspondent or payable-through accounts in the United States or full-blocking sanctions.